Safety Profile

 REXULTI: Long-term extension study design1

-- All patients were on REXULTI at Week 12; there was no placebo treatment arm during the extension study period1
+- All patients were on REXULTI at Week 12; there was no placebo treatment arm during the extension study period

 *Baseline is the Week 12 visit of the placebo-controlled trial.